wpeka/wplegalpages/readme.txt

 Generated policy pages are regular WordPress pages.
 You can easily edit and update them.

 = 25+ pre-built policy templates (Premium Feature) =
-WP Legal Pages comes with ready-to-use policy page templates.
+WPLegalPages comes with ready-to-use policy page templates.
 Fill in your business information and hit generate.

 = Option to force agreement (Premium Feature) =
 Force users to accept your policy before they can access a page or post.
 Available in [Pro Version](https://club.wpeka.com/product/wplegalpages/?utm_source=wporg&utm_medium=wplegalpages&utm_campaign=wplegalpages&utm_content=readme-force-agreement) only.